Xaverian College: 1977–present

 The college was a Roman Catholic grammar school for boys until 1977, when it became a mixed sixth-form college.
 Direct grant grammar school status ended and Xaverian became a Sixth Form College for young men and women aged 16 to 19 within the Manchester Local Education Authority.
 In 1993, the college principal Mrs Quinn led an expansion in student numbers, refurbished and modernised many of the buildings and updated the curriculum with vocationally based courses and the introduction of information technology across many subjects.
 Her greatest success, however, was to maintain the distinctive Xaverian mission and ethos in a period of much change and uncertainty.

 Capital from the Xaverian Brothers and grants from the Further Education Funding Council for England (FEFC) allowed a new multi-resource building, The Ryken, to be constructed in 2002.
 By 2005, the FEFC had become the Learning and Skills Council and recognised the college's progress by part funding a state-of-the-art new building, which was named Mayfield.

 In 2007, Mary Hunter was made principal.
-Hunter, whose previous experience was in the general further education sector, brought both an objective eye and a heart-felt empathy to a college truly committed to a special mission.
-This was recognised in the Ofsted inspection when the college was graded outstanding in all areas of the report.
-The college was subsequently awarded Beacon status.